jinx420/isThisWebsiteOnline/README.md

 ### General Notices:

 - Older commits and tags might be tagged as unverified.
-This is due to a switch of GPG keys.
+This is due to a switch of GPG keys, and due to me using my Mac and being too lazy to set up gpg.

 - Starting from v0.3.5, the `convertme.py` file has been removed, and the CLI is now located in `isThisWebsiteOnlineCLI.py` and `isThisWebsiteOnlineCLI.exe`.